dangrie158/RETRO/README.md

 Product(asin, title);
 ```

-- String `asin`: The ASIN of the Product
+- String `asin`: The ASIN of the product
-- String `title`:The Title of the Product
+- String `title`:The Title of the product

 #### Methods